 Children's Learning About Israel

-The Children’s Learning About Israel project studied how American Jewish elementary school students think and feel about Israel, and how that thinking changes over time.
+The Children’s Learning About Israel project studies how American Jewish elementary and middle school students think and feel about Israel, and how that thinking changes over time.

 Find out more about the findings of this study and view the Zoom video from the workshop, Through the Lens of a Child: Understanding how Children View the Israeli-Palestinian Conflict, led by Project Director Sivan Zakai.